 08 of 09

-If you've ever see Julie Delpy's hilarious film 2 days in Paris (I can't recommend it enough), you may remember a scene in which Delpy's character and her curmudgeon boyfriend (played masterfully by Adam Goldberg) have a fight, then wander around separately through crowds watching musicians play in various corners of the city.
+If you've ever see Julie Delpy's hilarious film 2 days in Paris (we can't recommend it enough), you may remember a scene in which Delpy's character and her curmudgeon boyfriend (played masterfully by Adam Goldberg) have a fight, then wander around separately through crowds watching musicians play in various corners of the city.
 The film (accurately) references a beloved event that takes Paris by storm every June 21st: the annual Fête de la Musique.
 Street performers in the hundreds occupy every corner of the city, and there are tons of indoor performances at venues dotted around the capital.
-This is without a doubt one of my favorite free annual events in Paris.Continue to 9 of 9 below.
+This is without a doubt one of our most highly recommended free annual events in Paris.Continue to 9 of 9 below.

 09 of 09